avisi-group/captive/README.md

 Captive has been tested with an Arch Linux Arm64 userspace, but also with a lighter buildroot-based userspace.

+An example userspace built by the Docker image can be found at https://github.com/fmckeogh/captive/releases/download/0.0.0/rootfs.ext2

-It would not be feasible to host a full user-space image, so please consult the appropriate guides from e.g. https://archlinuxarm.org/platforms/armv8/generic for a fully fledged user-space, or from here https://buildroot.org/ for a lightweight userspace.
+Please consult the appropriate guides from e.g. https://archlinuxarm.org/platforms/armv8/generic for a fully fledged user-space, or from here https://buildroot.org/ for a lightweight userspace.

 You should end up with a single file representing a block device that contains a file system containing a user-space.